jhu-arch/arch-tutorial/Singularity.rst

 Root users
 **********

-The next steps used to create it on Rockfish, after completing Non-root users steps.
+The next steps used to create a singularity container on Rockfish, after completing Non-root users steps.

 .. code-block:: console